pantheon-systems/example-wordpress-composer/README.md

-# WordSesh GitHub, CircleCI, Pantheon Example
+# WordSesh GitHub, CircleCI, and Pantheon Example

-This repository is a start state for a Composer-based WordPress workflow with Pantheon.
+This repository is an example start state for a Composer-based WordPress workflow with Pantheon.
 It has been set up with the [Terminus Build Tools Plugin](https://github.com/pantheon-systems/terminus-build-tools-plugin) and gives you:

-* GitHub repo
+* A GitHub repository
-* Free Pantheon sandbox site
+* A free Pantheon sandbox site
 * A CircleCI configuration to run tests and push from the source repo (GitHub) to Pantheon.

 ## About This Example Project